Tingyiwanyan/Drug_response/README.md

 ## Installation

-MIDI works with Python >= 3.11.9 Please make sure you have the correct version of Python, and with anaconda installed
+MIDI works with Python >= 3.11.9 Please make sure you have the correct version of Python, and with anaconda and Geneformer installed

 ```bash
 conda create -n "envtest" python=3.11.9